Thiagobf1/Thiagobf1/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning JavaScript.
-- 💬 Ask me about CSS, HTML and sonthing about JavaScipt.
+- 💬 Ask me about CSS, HTML and somthing about JavaScipt.

 ### Best Tecnologies.